 8. TOP EMPLOYERS AND RECRUITERS COME TO YOU

 The PEY program is nearly 40 years old and the most highly regarded optional paid internship program in the country.
 Some employers only hire interns through PEY because it’s their best return on investment.
-PEY is also an excellent way for employers to preview and recruit future talent: more than 70 per cent of returning PEY students receive a confirmed or tentative job offer before they graduate.
+PEY is also an excellent way for employers to preview and recruit future talent: many PEY students return to school with a confirmed or tentative job offer.

 9. YOU’LL HAVE AN ADVANTAGE IN SALARY NEGOTIATIONS